lithg/bet365_game_start_notifier/README.md

 You also can add your own club who plays on Brazilian Footbal League.

-Include a bot with some personalized commands like /datetime (/data) and /randonresult (/mamaemandou)
+Include a Telegram Bot with some personalized commands like /datetime (/data) and /randonresult (/mamaemandou)